knoom0/datanav/README.md

 **Interested in contributing?**

-Please send an email to [moonk.94043@gmail.com](mailto:moonk.94043@gmail.com) to discuss how you can contribute.
+Please send an email to [moonk@datanav.app](mailto:moonk@datanav.app) to discuss how you can contribute.
 Whether it's:

 - 🐛 Bug fixes
 - ✨ New features